TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 1 Basic operation and processing of signals.md

-# Experiment 1 Basic operation and processing of signals
+# Experiment 1 Basic Operation and Processing of Signals

 ## Experimental purpose: